programminghistorian/jekyll/en/editor-guidelines.md

 You can quickly check that everything looks correct on a lesson submission by looking at the rendered version of the page.
 It will be found at:

-`http://programminghistorian.github.io/ph-submissions/lessons/FILENAME-HERE`  (note - no .md at the end)
+`http://programminghistorian.github.io/ph-submissions/en/lessons/FILENAME-HERE`  (note - no .md at the end)

+Note that if it is a translation you would substitute "translations" for "lessons".
 If that doesn't work, let the technical team know, and they will try to diagnose it.

 ### C) Sustainability & Internationalization Review
 To increase the lifespan of our lessons, _Programming Historian_ editors should complete a sustainability review as a part of their final checklist.
 Every submission is different and some of these areas may not be applicable to all submissions.
 Keeping in mind the difficulty level of each lesson and its intended audience, editors should use these areas as guidelines to ensure that lessons are as sustainable as possible from the date of publication.